jimka2001/clojure-rte/doc/api.md

 # Debugging

-Once a dfa has been created with a call to `rte-compile` or `rte-to-dfa`, you may draw the corresponding graph using the `dfa-to-dot` function.
+Once a Dfa has been created with a call to `rte-compile` or `rte-to-dfa`, you may draw the corresponding graph using the `dfa-to-dot` function.

 ```clojure